The Lancet January 22, 2000

 Endpoint

-Key result: Routine administration of a perindopril-indapamide combination significantly reduced the risk of major vascular events in patients with type 2 diabetes.
+Key result: Routine administration of perindopril/indapamide reduced the relative risk of major vascular events by 9 percent, driven mainly by a reduction in renal events.

 2008